-Part 3 - Electrical Installation 3.5 Battery-Powered Configuration Notes Several important points to remember when operating the instrument with the battery board option: To turn the unit ON, press and hold the MENU key for 5 seconds.
-The unit will turn off automatically after 2 hours if no keys are pressed.
-2. NEVER connect an external power source to the in- strument power terminals when the battery board in installed.
-Severe damage can result.
-3. The 4-20 mA output is not functional when the battery board is connected.
-To restore 4-20 mA output functionality, the battery board must be removed.
-4. When using the instrument for portable measurements, be aware of the time required to achieve stable readings from particular sensors.
+Several important points to remember when operating the instrument with the battery board option:

+- 1. To turn the unit ON, press and hold the MENU key for 5 seconds.
+The unit will turn off automatically after 2 hours if no keys are pressed. - 2.
+NEVER connect an external power source to the instrument power terminals when the battery board is installed.
+Severe damage can result. - 3.
+The 4-20 mA output is not functional when the battery board is connected.
+To restore 4-20 mA output functionality, the battery board must be removed. - 4.
+When using the instrument for portable measurements, be aware of the time required to achieve stable readings from particular sensors.
 In most cases, sensor primary measurements require stable temperature readings for accurate temperature compensation.
 The user must allow adequate time for the sensor to temperature equilibrate with the solution being measured.
-Due to the heavy-duty construction of the PHE-45P sensor, they may require up to 15 minutes to fully temperature equilibrate with solutions at temperatures that are considerably different from the initial sensor temperature.
-5. Set the PWR switch to OFF if the unit will not be operated for an extended period of time, or if it is to be stored.
+Due to the heavy-duty construction of the ORE-45P sensor, they may require up to 15 minutes to fully temperature equilibrate with solutions at temperatures that are considerably different from the initial sensor temperature. - 5.
+Set the PWR switch to OFF if the unit will not be operated for an extended period of time, or if it is to be stored.